tencentyun/intlcloud-documents/product/计算/云服务器-新/产品介绍/实例/预留实例概述_intl.md

 >
 > RIs do not support configuration adjustment.
 If the configuration of a pay-as-you-go instance matched with a RI is adjusted, the RI discount will become inapplicable.
 >
-> After a pay-as-you-go instance matched with a RI is shut down, it can still enjoy the RI discount.
+> After the RI-matched pay-as-you-go instance shuts down or forced to shut down, the RI discount is still applicable to the pay-as-you-go instance.
 >
+>If an account falls into arrears, and the RI-matched pay-as-you-go instance runs well and eligible for discount, the unmatched pay-as-you-go instance will be billed pay-as-you-go.

 #### Launch Schedule

-Currently, RIs are provided in whitelist mode.
-You can go to the RI trial page to apply for eligibility.
+Currently, RIs are offered via whitelist.
+You can go to the RI beta test page and submit an application.

 #### Attributes